Now is a fantastic time to visit Dhilba Guuranda-Innes National Park to see the Ethel shipwreck fully exposed. Here’s

 While South Australia has many historic shipwrecks, the Ethel is unusual for being on land rather than under water.

-This is the seventh time in as many years that the wreck has had its sandy blanket stripped away by heavy weather.
+This is the eigth time in as many years that the wreck has had its sandy blanket stripped away by heavy weather.

 One man drowned as he tried to swim ashore with a rescue line, but the rest of the crew reached land safely.